Ibrahim-Maiga/Flypto-Prototype/README.md

 - #### Frontend-nextjs-crypto-dashboard: The frontend application built with Next.js, provides an interactive dashboard for users to monitor their investments and trading activity.

-- #### Helm-charts: Kubernetes Helm charts for deploying the Flypto application and its components in a cloud environment.